dscholefield/TestSigned/README.md

 # TestSigned
-Powershell script to test for unsigned service DLLs on Windows10+ clients and Servers
+PowerShell script to test for unsigned service DLLs on Windows10+ clients and Servers

 DLLs relating to running services should be signed by a trusted organisation but sometimes unsigned services execute without signing (especially some legacy netsvcs services etc.)

-During any incident investigation it is important to identify whether any unknown/unrecognised unsigned DLLs are running and this script iterates through all running services and checks for a signed cert for each - listing the unsigned ones.
+During any incident investigation it is important to identify whether any unknown/unrecognised unsigned .exe's and DLLs are running and this script iterates through all running services and checks for a signed cert for each - listing the unsigned ones.

 For best use, collect a trusted baseline of unsigned services and compare the output of the tool.

-Note that you may need to change your Powershell ExecutionPolicy to allow an externally defined scipt to run by using the code:
+Note that you may need to change your PowerShell ExecutionPolicy to allow an externally defined script to run by using the code:

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned